 Over the next year, I’ll be collected stories of small business people and independent professionals who have positively influenced employees, customers, and members of their communities.
 Eventually, I would like to put all of these stories together and publish them in a book.
 I really can’t think of a better project to take on over the next year.

 I want to help small business people tell their stories, but the first step is usually the hardest: helping individual businesses realize that they even have a story worth telling.
 I believe that having a collection of stories to show them as proof can make those business people believe that what they do matters.
 I want to ask you to submit your story about how a small business or independent professional has helped you or your community.
-Follow the link or click the button below to make your contribution.

 Small business, entrepreneurship, and the enterprising spirit is not only the backbone of the economy; it’s the backbone of civilization.
 Let’s help the stories of these everyday heroes be heard.
 Tell me your story now…